Risk Assessment

 8.Emergency Plan

 All marshals to have mobiles and provided with key contacts on the day – signal coverage is good across the course, each marshal point has been checked for reception.
-They will be briefed to call the appropriate contact in the case of an issue and then wait to be advised of what to do.All marshals will be briefed prior to the race.1 First Aid Teams on course with 4×4, based at Sewage works and 1 at Race HQ.
+They will be briefed to call the appropriate contact in the case of an issue and then wait to be advised of what to do.All marshals will be briefed prior to the race.
+1 paramedic team on course with 4×4, based at Sewage works and 1 at Race HQ.
 Well briefed on quickest way to access all areas of the course

 See you on Saturday July 27th